dwatteau/scummtr/README.md

-# ScummTR – Fan translation tools for SCUMM engine games
+# ScummTR – Fan translation tools for LucasArts SCUMM engine games

-This project hosts the sources of Thomas Combeleran's fan translation tools for most LucasArts [SCUMM engine](https://en.wikipedia.org/wiki/SCUMM) games.
+This project hosts the sources of Thomas Combeleran's fan translation tools for most LucasArts [SCUMM engine](https://en.wikipedia.org/wiki/SCUMM) games, from *Maniac Mansion* to *The Dig*.

 They are known as `scummtr`, `scummrp`, `scummfont`, and `FontXY`.
 They were originally only available as Windows programs, but they're now open-source and available for various systems.

 ## Download

 Downloads for various systems are available [on the Releases page](https://github.com/dwatteau/scummtr/releases).
-It is recommended to always use the latest version.
+It is recommended to **always use the latest version**.

 Note that you need to know how to use [a command-line interface](https://en.wikipedia.org/wiki/Command-line_interface) in order to use ScummTR, though.